 Of course, this is Game of Thrones we're talking about, and so expectations were almost unreasonably high heading into these last episodes.
 But at this point, it's hard not to feel anything but disappointed—and it sure seems like the show's cast is right there with you.

-A truly incredible YouTube supercut appeared online last weekend: three excruciating minutes of the Game of Thrones stars in interviews seemingly trying to fake some kind of excitement about the new season and failing... miserably.
-They may be some of the greatest television actors of our era, but from the look of this footage, pretending to actually like the last season of GoT—and the outcomes for their individual characters—is still just too much for them.
+A truly incredible YouTube supercut appeared online last weekend, and it's three excruciating minutes of the Game of Thrones stars in interviews seemingly trying to fake some kind of excitement about the new season and failing... miserably.
+They may be some of the greatest television actors of our era, but from the look of this footage, pretending to actually like the last season of GoT—and to approve of the outcomes for their individual characters—is still just too much for them.

-And then there's this clip of Dinklage, the man almost single-handedly carrying this limp season with his acting chops, who still can't summon anything nearing enthusiasm when he talks about the ending.
+And then there's this clip of Dinklage, the man almost single-handedly carrying this limp season with his acting chops, who still can't summon anything nearing enthusiasm when he talked about the ending.

 Are they just goofing around?
 Maybe.
 Do the clips seem a lot more damning taken out of context?
 Almost definitely.
 But these aren't the only examples of Game of Thrones cast members grumbling about the way things are wrapping up.

 Nikolaj Coster-Waldau, the actor who played Jaime Lannister, basically admitted to Vanity Fair that his whole Brienne love subplot felt supremely rushed to him, too:

 But if Jaime’s decision to have sex with Brienne and then leave her feels like such a swift reversal your head is still spinning, Coster-Waldau is sympathetic: “We’re used to having a whole season to get to a point.
 Now suddenly, a lot of things happen very quickly.”
 The actor says he has to fill in a lot of the details for himself.